 - 4.4.1.
 In addition, a range of self-select funds is offered to members. - 4.4.2.
 The Trustee believes that the risks identified in Section 4.2 and objectives in Section 4.1 are best met by offering members a range of investment funds from which to choose.
 Full details of the funds currently available to members of the Plan can be found in the IPID. - 4.4.3.
-A range of asset classes has been made available, including: regional equities, global equities, small capitalisation equities, global bonds, UK bonds, UK property, diversified investments, and cash.
+A range of asset classes has been made available, including equities (regional, global, small cap, and sustainable), global bonds, UK bonds, UK property, diversified investments, and cash.
 A diversified growth fund and a diversified retirement fund, which are blended funds, are also available.
-It is the policy of the Trustee to offer both actively and passively managed funds depending on the asset class.naged funds depending on the asset class. - 4.4.4.
-The Trustee offers an Active Sustainable Equity Fund option for members.
+It is the policy of the Trustee to offer both actively and passively managed funds depending on the asset class. - 4.4.4.
+The Trustee offers specialist funds in the form of an Active Sustainable Equity Fund option and a Pre-Annuity Fund option for members.
 The Trustee is satisfied that this is consistent with its responsibilities to members.